friendliai/periflow-cli/README.md

     channel:
 ```

-When you finshed to fill in the fields in the configuration file, you can use it to run jobs with `pf job run -f /path/to/config.yaml`.
+When you finished filling in the fields in the configuration file, you can use it to run jobs with `pf job run -f /path/to/config.yaml`.

 #### Run & Monitor Jobs